minor-002/Git-Nnetwork-Learning/README.md

 Incremental improvements as I learn

 📈 Journey Mindset
 I am starting from the basics, making mistakes, learning, and improving step by step.
-This repository reflects that journey :-)
+This repository reflects that journey.😊